lili-ffxi/FFXI-Addons/witnessprotection/README.md

 All the code in this has been written by me, but the original idea belong to *towbes* from the Ashita discord, who is writing the exact same thing for Ashita.

 **Known issues:**
-- LS names can be garbage, this is due to a quirk of Windower which will be fixed soon.
-If it happens to you, just wait for the next Windower update.
 - Synthesis messages are untested so use at your own risk.

 **To-do:**
-- maybe randomize character race and/or face
+- randomize character race and/or face
+- maybe make everybody a mithra (except tarus, they will be galkas)
 - not sure what else.

 Please test it (at your own risk!) and report any suggestion/bugs/improvements.
 Thanks, and enjoy!